-In this section we outline a field theory of voting focusing on the attention given to human behavior in its diverse social and cultural contexts.
-We operationalize this by examining the skills conveyed in an educational field on the hypothesis that human-centered fields have an affinity with GAL voting, while those with little human-centered content have an affinity with TAN voting.
+In this section, we outline a field theory of voting focusing on the skills conveyed in an educational field.
+Our hypothesis is that human-centered fields have an affinity with GAL voting, while those with little humancentered content have an affinity with TAN voting.

-Following van de Werfhorst and co-authors (2001; van de Werfhorst and Kraaykamp 2001; Kraaykamp, Tolsma, and Wolters 2013), we consider four resources that differentiate fields of education:
+Following Kraaykamp, Tolsma, and Maarten (2013) and van de Werfhorst and Kraaykamp (2001), we consider four skills that differentiate fields of education:

-• Cultural: the extent to which a field rewards expertise in artistic, literary, and cultural expression.
-Those who select into a cultural field are trained in historical analysis, artistic judgement, writing, and reading.

-- Communicative: the extent to which a field rewards expertise in social interaction, group instruction, and public speaking.
+- Cultural: the extent to which a field rewards expertise in artistic, literary, and cultural expression.
+Those who select into a cultural field are trained in historical analysis, artistic judgment, writing, and reading. - Communicative: the extent to which a field rewards expertise in social interaction, group instruction, and public speaking.
 Those who select into a communicative field are trained in presentation skills, social scientific analysis, psychology, communication, and teaching. - Economic: the extent to which a field rewards expertise in business and market behavior.
 Those who select into an economic field are trained in management, accounting, commerce, and law. - Technical: the extent to which a field rewards expertise in production processes and concrete tasks.
 Those who select into a technical field are trained in machinery use, automation, mathematical calculation, and test procedures.

-This four-fold schema is intended to encompass the range of skills conveyed in education, extending Bourdieu's (1984) theory of cultural and economic capital.3 This allows us to transform fields as nominal categories into continuous variables tapping skills (van de Werfhorst 2001).
-While sociological studies have used this to analyze social stratification, this four-fold schema is well fit for our purpose of explaining voting behavior.
-Two of these skills-cultural and communicative-
+This fourfold schema is intended to encompass the range of skills conveyed in education, extending Bourdieu's (1984) theory of cultural and economic capital.
+Two of these skills-cultural and communicative-summarize our core expectation that humancentered education is associated with voting on the socio-cultural cleavage.